Awards Judging Panel

 Rob White

-Rob White is a well-known figure in broadcasting firstly at the BBC and then for over 20 years at ITN where he was part of the production team reporting from around the globe covering major news stories such as the Fall of the Berlin Wall, the Rwandan Massacre and 9/11.
-He was, in particular, an award-winning producer of scientific news and has worked with all the major names in British Television news.
+Rob is a well-known figure in broadcasting firstly at the BBC and then for over 20 years at ITN where he was part of the production team reporting from around the globe covering major news stories such as the Fall of the Berlin Wall, the Rwandan Massacre and 9/11.
+He was, in particular, an award-winning producer of scientific news and has worked with major names in British television news.
 Rob now freelances in all forms of production.